Use our API and components to handle embedding, storing, and streaming video in your Next.js application

 export default async function Page() {

-const directUpload = await Video.Uploads.create({
+const directUpload = await client.video.uploads.create({

 cors_origin: '*',